spotinst/help/src/docs/ocean-cd/end-to-end/README.md

 # End-to-End Setup- Spot

-This procedure describes how to install the Ocean CD operator and the entities using the Spot console’s QuickStart guide.
-This procedure describes how to set up the necessary components to quickly deploy your first rollout using the Spot console.
+This procedure describes how to install the operator manager, create services and Spot Deployments as well as your Ocean CD entities.
+This procedure provides end-to-end insights of the Ocean CD flow to successfully trigger your very first deployment.

 ## Prerequisites